 ICBC owes such successes to the dual-core IT architecture it built, becoming the first bank in the industry to develop core banking service processing capabilities based on a distributed cloud platform.
 More than 90 percent of system functions run on the open platform, greatly improving system transaction performance and ensuring fast and stable system operations.

-The bank also built a range of industry-leading enterprise-level FinTech platforms, covering AI, intelligent biometric identification, IoT services, and blockchain technologies, to promote the integration of new technologies and services.
+The bank also built a range of industry-leading enterprise-level FinTech platforms, covering AI, IoT services, and blockchain technologies, to promote the integration of new technologies and services.
 ICBC has developed leading enterprise-level technical and service application capabilities, and the platforms have empowered financial services by improving both service quality and efficiency.

 With component-based innovation capabilities featuring flexible combinations and rapid Research and Development (R&D), ICBC is highly agile and can quickly respond to new market and customer requirements.